Because the movie was carefully rehearsed and shot in sequence, editing only took two weeks.

 The first winner of the Academy Award for Best Picture to have been shot entirely digitally.
 Prior to its win every past winner had been shot entirely or partially on film.

-The carpet visible within a number of back stage corridor scenes is the same iconic, hexagonal carpet used in Stanley Kubrick's The Shining (1980).
+The carpet visible within several backstage corridor scenes is the same iconic, hexagonal carpet used in Stanley Kubrick's The Shining (1980).

 The exact lines spoken from the crazy man outside the liquor store when Riggan is drunk are from the William Shakespeare play "Macbeth," after Lady Macbeth dies.
 The lines are "Tomorrow, and tomorrow, and tomorrow, Creeps in this petty pace from day to day To the last syllable of recorded time, And all our yesterdays have lighted fools The way to dusty death.
 Out, out, brief candle!
 Life's but a walking shadow, a poor player That struts and frets his hour upon the stage And then is heard no more.
 It is a tale Told by an idiot, full of sound and fury, Signifying nothing."

-Emma Stone filmed the movie during a break from filming The Amazing Spider-Man 2 (2014), also shot in New York.
+Emma Stone filmed the movie during a break from filming The Amazing Spider-Man 2 (2014), also shot in New York City.

 First leading role for Michael Keaton since The Merry Gentleman (2008), which he also directed.